serenity4/GeometryExperiments.jl/draft.md

 - Transforms:
   - are composable.
   - are explicit (no hidden transform within objects).
   - may be merged arbitrarily: that needs yet to be implemented.
-You may explicitly use matrices to compose transforms in theory, however it is not straightforward.
+You may use matrices to compose transforms in theory, however it is not straightforward.
 To include translations you may need to work with homogeneous coordinates ((n+1) x (n+1) matrices in n-D).
 Geometric algebra can help with a more sparse representation (its transform objects are smaller than dense matrices), but no Julia library currently exist that is production ready.

 Cons:
 - Increased verbosity for some uses.
-For example, `Meshes.Box` must explicitly be a `Translated{Box}`.
+For example, the current `Meshes.Box` must explicitly be a `Translated{Box}`.
 Type aliases may help if, for some primitives, their transformed version is often used.
 - Other? (please let me know)

 Areas of improvements (for further study, if/once this proposal is implemented):
 - Allow norms that are not p-norms for `NormedPrimitive` primitives.
 - Allow merge of transforms (cf above).
-- Reuse primitive types in other parts of Meshes.jl (thinking of neighborhoods, which may need a refactor).
+- Reuse primitive types in other parts of Meshes.jl (thinking of neighborhoods, which may benefit from a refactor).

 **Integration plans**